-Despite their name, Angolan giraffe were extirpated (locally extinct) in Angola until recent translocations.
-The Angolan giraffe's range includes central Botswana and most parts of Namibia.
-Extralimital populations (those outside their natural range) have been translocated to South Africa, and to private land in Botswana and Zimbabwe.
-The estimated 5,000 individuals three decades ago have, today, almost tripled to an estimated 13,050 in the wild.
+Despite their name, Angolan giraffe were extirpated (locally extinct) in Angola until recent translocations from Namibia.
+The Angolan giraffe's range includes central Botswana, most parts of Namibia, and various populations in Zimbabwe.
+Extralimital populations (those outside their natural range) have been translocated to South Africa, the Democratic Republic of Congo, and to private land in Botswana and Zimbabwe.
+The estimated 5,000 individuals three decades ago have, today, more than tripled to an estimated 17,750 in the wild.
+In light of this recent increase in numbers, the Angolan giraffe has been listed as Least Concern on the IUCN Red List.